 Coconut Oil is high in vitamins, minerals and fatty acids (that’s good for you don’t worry).
 Although, coconut oil has gotten a bad rap in the past for being high in saturated fat, (more than 90%), which is true.
 BUT it’s high in medium-chain triglycerides which raise the “good” or HDL cholesterol.
 Taken internally, it can help boost your immune, endocrine and digestive systems, taken externally, it has antibacterial, antimicrobial and protective properties.
 Coconut Oil is a great carrier oil and mixes well with essential oil for all of you DIY-ers out there.
 I use it ALL the time* and here’s 15 ways you can use it too.

-Deep Hair Conditioner – Although I usually use Olive Oil to “pre-poo”, I have used coconut oil as well with great results
+- Deep Conditioner – Although I usually use Olive Oil to “pre-poo”, I have used coconut oil as well with great results

-Oil Pulling – I’ve never tried this, but apparently swishing coconut oil around in your mouth like mouthwash helps to detox your system.
+- Oil Pulling – An ancient ayruvedic tradition, swishing coconut oil around in your mouth like mouthwash for 10-20 minutes helps to detox your system and clean your teeth and gums.
 Read more about it here.

 My only word of warning, is to do research when you’re buying coconut oil.
 Because of its popularity, there are many brands out there that are not 100% coconut oil, or cut their product with unhealthy oils and preservatives to sell it for cheaper.
-The only brands I buy are Tropical Traditions* and Spectrum Organic.
+A brand that I trust is Tropical Traditions*